Non-sporting

 They need to be kept on a lead when they’re out for a walk as this breed is likely to pursue any small animals that might cross their path.

-The Finnish Spitz is generally a healthy dog with no striking hereditary illnesses, however like many other purebreds there are a few conditions that tend to affect the Spitz.
-These include -
+The Finnish Spitz is generally a healthy dog with no striking hereditary illnesses, however, like many other purebreds, there are a few conditions that tend to affect the Spitz.
+These include –

 With the correct care, diet, and exercise an adult Finnish Spitz can enjoy a healthy life for up to 12-15 years.

-Any Finnish Spitz breeder will give you a feeding schedule which it's crucial to stick to at the start of your puppy's life to avoid any upset stomachs.
-When you do change their dog food it's best to do it gradually so you don't aggravate their gentle digestive systems.
+Any Finnish Spitz breeder will give you a feeding schedule that it’s crucial to stick to at the start of your puppy’s life to avoid any upset stomachs.
+When you do change their dog food it’s best to do it gradually so you don’t aggravate their gentle digestive systems.

 This breed loves to eat and is very treat-driven, so make sure their treats are healthy and try not to overfeed them.